monooleate/myDevPortfolio/README.md

    - About-me Summary: aboutMeText
    - TypeWriter configuration: introSecDetails
    - Acquired certificates: certificates

+Lookout
-3. For site configuration us the dataConfig.js file.
+:For site configuration us the dataConfig.js file.
    - You can modify the lineParticles option which has effect on the 'Intro' component.
+:Tailwind
+   - There are color variables for different themes.
+Those variables can be changed to make the color set better.
+The basic modes are: **light** and **dark**.
+   - I don't use Tailwind's ':dark' feature instead I used variables which changes with themes.
+So the **dark** is a theme.
+With this method you can define various themes without touching the Tailwind classes.

 ## About Me